 Mutation Testing involves making minor modifications (mutations) to code and running tests to check if existing test cases detect these mutations.
 It evaluates the effectiveness of the test suite by measuring its ability to detect introduced faults.
 Successful detection indicates robust test coverage, while undetected mutations highlight weaknesses.
 Although resource-intensive, Mutation Testing provides valuable insights into test suite quality and overall software reliability.

-84. How do you handle regression testing in an Agile environment?
+84. What practices are followed to manage regression testing in an Agile environment?

 Ans: